Tolkienus

 Tolkienus is a genus of spiders in the family Dictynidae.

 Distribution

 Tolkienus is distributed across North America and Eurasia.
-In North America, the genus occurs in Canada and the USA, with T. bellans extending into Mexico.
+In North America, the genus occurs in Canada and the US, with T. bellans extending into Mexico.
 In Eurasia, the genus is found from Eastern Europe to Iran.
 T. estoc is endemic to Equatorial Guinea in West Africa.

 Etymology

 The genus is named in honor of J. R. R. Tolkien.

 Taxonomy

 This genus was erected in 2025 with species formerly in genus Dictyna, and one newly described species from West Africa.

 Species

 As of October 2025, this genus includes five species and one subspecies: